nevilgeorge-zz/tweeq/README.md

 To run:

 Clone the repo to any directory.
 Make sure you have Node.JS installed on your computer.

-Run `npm install` Open Terminal, navigate to the directory you cloned to and execute "node app.js".
+Open Terminal, navigate to the directory you cloned to and execute `npm install`.
+Then, you should be able to run `node app.js` to start the app.
 Redirect your browser to localhost:3030 for a very bare-bones UI.